Colour Inspiration That Comes From Everywhere

 When it comes to colour, it’s easy to get a bit lost.

-Like picking a typeface, it’s the sheer amount of options we have these days which paralyses us.
+Like picking a typeface, it’s the sheer amount of options that paralyses us.
 It doesn’t seem to be a problem when we have strict guidelines telling us which colours to use or typefaces to employ.
-Though when we don’t, it’s easy to fall into that black hole of endlessly tumbling through menus.
+Though when we don’t, it’s easy to fall into that black hole of endlessly tumbling through menus and potential colour harmonies.

-Picking a single colour and shade can be tough enough but it’s when we want to find that magic combination that can everything pop, it gets ever more bewildering.
+Picking a single colour and shade can be tough enough but it’s when we want to find that magic combination that can make everything pop it gets ever more bewildering.

-Where employing the use of different colour harmonies can be a good source of inspiration, I do find it a little… mechanical.
-It doesn’t feel natural and think it’s easy to lose touch with how colour affects us in our emotional outputs in the real world.
+Many people like to use predefined colour harmonies, whether it’s analogous, complementary, quadratic, etc. Where this could be a good source of inspiration, I have personally always found it… a little mechanical.
+It doesn’t feel natural and think it’s easy to lose touch with how colour affects us in the real world.

-What I find interesting with this is that you can really connect with the emotions that the colours are giving us, and looking at these few examples, we can see how they can guide design decisions for projects which need to emote similar values.
+What I find interesting with this workflow is, that because you are only ever taking these pictures when an emotion of awe strikes us, we can connect the colours with the emotions which they elicit, and looking at these few quick examples we can see how they could serve as design considerations for projects which need to emote similar values/responses.